winitzki/scall/tutorial/programming_dhall.md

 ### Types, kinds, sorts

+Types are different from values because each value has an assigned type, which is verified during typechecking.
-Dhall treats types and values largely in the same way (except when typechecking, that is, when verifying that each value has the correct type).
+Other than that, Dhall treats types and values in similar way.
+Types may be assigned to variables, stored in records, and passed as function parameters.

+For instance, we may write `let x : Bool = True` to define a variable of type `Bool`.
+Here we use the type `Bool` as a type annotation for the variable `x`.
-For instance, we may write `let a : Bool = True` to define a variable of type `Bool`, and we may also write `let b = Bool` to define a variable whose value is the type `Bool` itself.
+But we may also write `let y = Bool` to define a variable `y` whose value is the type `Bool` itself.

-Then we may use `b` in typechecking expressions such as `True : b`.
+Then we may use `y` in typechecking expressions such as `x : y`.
-The type of `b` itself will be `Type`.
+The type of `y` itself will be `Type`.

 To see the type of an expression, one can write `:type` in the Dhall interpreter: